thang2162/react-native-biometric-login/README.md

 **Note**: The `NSFaceIDUsageDescription` key is required for both Face ID and Touch ID authentication.
 Even if your app only uses Touch ID, you must include this key with a meaningful description of why your app needs biometric authentication.

+**💡 Pro tip**: If you're building the example app and encounter Ruby/bundler issues, you may need to run `bundle install` first to install the required Ruby gems for CocoaPods.

 ### Android Setup

 For Android, ensure you have the following permissions in your `AndroidManifest.xml`: